Beginner’s Guide to Driving the Florida Keys Highway

 Day 3: Marathon → Key West

-Look for Key deer in Big Pine Key
+Look for Key deer at the National Key Deer Refuge Nature Center

 Overnight in Key West